 Building LEGO Futures

-LEGO may not be the cheapest toy to collect but, just like real buildings, it can be an investment.
+LEGO may not be the cheapest toy to collect, but just like real buildings, it can be an investment.
 A half-reconstructed ROTJ Death Star bought in 2005 could get you $2,738 now (or around half that if you’ve played with it).

-And with the LEGO manufacturers seriously developing sustainable alternatives to the traditional plastic brick, and promising not just a neutral but positive impact on the planet, you could even be investing in Earth’s future: keeping the planet operational for long enough to see Junior’s early brick experiments made real!
+And with the LEGO manufacturers seriously developing sustainable alternatives to the traditional plastic brick and promising not just a neutral but positive impact on the planet, you could even be investing in Earth’s future: keeping the planet operational for long enough to see Junior’s early brick experiments made real!